Jack Branning: 2015–present

 When Amy goes missing, Jack is devastated.
-He later discovers that Sean Slater has taken her in hopes of a reconciliation with Roxy.
+He later discovers that Sean has taken her in hopes of a reconciliation with Roxy.
 Jack is furious and takes him to Ronnie and Roxy's grave.
 Sean is infuriated when Jack blames Roxy for Ronnie's death and they end up fighting.
 In May 2019, Jack becomes close to resident Denise Fox (Diane Parish) and Mick attempts to play match-maker by pushing Jack towards Denise.
 They go on a date and agree to start dating.
 Jack's happiness is short-lived when he beats up drug dealer Fraser Shelton (Shanu Hazzan) when he finds out that he has raped his grand-niece Tiffany Butcher (Maisie Smith).
 Jack is tipped off by one of his friends in the police, Muski, that there is a warrant out to arrest him, and he asks Denise to provide him with an alibi.
 When Jack refuses to tell her the truth, Denise briefly ends the relationship.
 Jack confides in Max about what he has done, and Max suggests that Jack runs away, but he is later arrested.
 Despite facing charges for grievous bodily harm, Jack is released.
 He later decides to rejoin the police.
 When Hunter escapes from prison, he decides to take revenge on Jack for reporting him to the police.
 He sneaks into Jack's house with a gun aiming to shoot him but instead attacks Denise when she sees him.
 He finds Jack at The Queen Vic and holds him at gunpoint, attempting to use him as a shield to escape.
 His plan spirals out of control and leads to Ben Mitchell (Max Bowden) getting shot.
 Phil Mitchell (Steve McFadden) and Jack's feud is reignited in December 2019, when Phil becomes convinced that Sharon is having an affair.
 When he sees Sharon and Jack together, along with her necklace in his house, Phil believes that Sharon is cheating on him with Jack.
 Phil decides to get revenge by beating Jack and threatening to shoot him.
 Jack begs for his life and persuades Phil that he has moved on from Sharon.
 His relationship with Denise develops further and the pair are happily together for several years, and marry on Christmas Day 2021.